FOR LABOUR PARTY BRANCHES AND CLPs

 Over recent years, the requirement that CLPs may only submit "contemporary" motions to Conference has meant that all motions submitted on voting reform were ruled out of order.

-Any of the model resolutions for branches and CLPs may be adapted for Conference, or see the resolution submitted by Battersea and Gosport CLPs.
+Any of the model resolutions for branches and CLPs may be adapted for Conference, or see resolutions already submitted to Conference.
 Please adapt freely according to the situation or interests of your own group.

 Please consider very carefully the title and first line of your resolution.
 This will ensure that when your resolution is considered for the compositing programme at Conference, it is considered as a motion on voting reform, rather than (eg) constitutional reform or local government.
 So, if your resolution is seeking an end to FPTP for UK general elections, make sure this is clear in the title and preamble.

 Currently, each CLP may submit only one resolution to Conference.
 The deadline for submission is usually a few weeks before the start of Conference, but many CLPs meet to decide what motion they will be submitting much earlier than this.
 Find out from your CLP secretary when the relevant meeting will take place, and submit the text of your resolution.
 Be prepared to argue the case for your CLP to submit a motion on voting reform, since there will very likely be other candidates.
 It doesn't hurt to do a bit of work beforehand to drum up support among your fellow members.

 Any of the resolutions drawn up for CLPs or Labour Party Conference may be adapted for different types of organisation, including Trade Unions.
 Our Trade Unions page has links to model resolutions specially formulated for trade unions.

 text of model resolutions

 Notes that under the First Past the Post (FPTP) voting system